Monitor files and directories with inputs.conf

 ||The modification time delta required before Splunk Enterprise can close a file on End-of-file (EOF).
 Tells the system not to close files that have been updated in the past

 MonitorNoHandle input monitors files without using Windows file handles.
-This lets you read special log files like the Windows DNS server log files.
+This allows Splunk software to read special Windows log files like the DNS debug server log.
+There are several limitations when using MonitorNoHandle:

 Use batch to set up a one-time, destructive input of data from a source.